shihabdider/academic-holmes-website/content/authors/holmes/_index.md

 ---
 # Display name
-title: Holmes Lab
+title: Ian Holmes

 # Username (this should match the folder name)
 authors:
-- admin
+- holmes

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-#role: Associate Professor, Bioengineering
+role: Associate Professor, Bioengineering

 # Organizations/Affiliations
 organizations: